-It should be noted that along the southern boundary of the property where relatively higher groundwater table elevations can be found (elevations 420.20± to 423.60± m), unless engineered fill (see Section 5.1) is used to raise the grade, the footing excavations may contact wet to saturated fine granular soils.
+It should be noted that due to the relatively high groundwater table (elevations 420.20± to 423.60± m), unless engineered fill (see Section 5.1) is used to raise the grade, the majority of the footing excavations are anticipated to contact wet to saturated fine granular soils.
 To this end, it is recommended that a 50 to 75 mm thick protective concrete slab should be poured and allowed to set on the prepared subgrade to further protect it from disturbance by construction traffic and the elements.
 Basements should be suitably founded at least 0.6 m above the high groundwater table.
 A permanent groundwater management system (GWMS) could be utilized to control future groundwater levels and prevent future wet basement problems.